Code-Institute-Submissions/ci-pp2-pixels-arcade/README.md

 ## Buttons and Links

 - Links are styled with a dark green transition to provide feedback to the user when hovered over.
 - Level and reset buttons are styled with green text on black and transition to white on green when hovered over.
-When selected, the font-weight increases and green underline is applied to mark which level is active.
+When selected, the font-weight increases and a green underline is applied to mark which level is active.
 - Overlay buttons are styled with black text on a white background to stand out on the black overlay.
 When hovered over, they transition to white text on a dark green background.
 - Though not explicitly a link or button, the instructions text on each game is styled so a underline appears when hovered over to indicate to the user that it is interactive.